Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Summary

 \section{Summary}

-In this Chapter we show that by considering eye movements, and in particular, the resulting sequence of gaze shifts, a stochastic process, a wide variety of tools become available for analyses and modelling beyond conventional statistical methods.
-Such tools encompass random walk analyses and more complex techniques borrowed from the pattern recognition and machine learning fields.
+In this Chapter we consider eye movements and, in particular, the resulting sequence of gaze shifts to be the observable outcome of a stochastic process.
+Crucially, we show that, under such assumption, a wide variety of tools become available for analyses and modelling beyond conventional statistical methods.
+Such tools encompass random walk analyses and more complex techniques borrowed from the Pattern Recognition and Machine Learning fields.

 After a brief, though critical, probabilistic tour of current computational models of eye movements and visual attention, we lay down the basis for gaze shift pattern analysis.
 To this end, the concepts of Markov Processes, the Wiener process and related random walks within the Gaussian framework of the Central Limit Theorem will be introduced.
 Then, we will deliberately violate fundamental assumptions of the Central Limit Theorem to elicit a larger perspective, rooted in statistical physics, for analysing and modelling eye movements in terms of anomalous, non-Gaussian, random walks and modern foraging theory.